ENTRIES FOR THE 2022 AWARDS ARE NOW CLOSED

 About the Awards and Entry Criteria

-The Brownfield Awards aim to recognise the outstanding achievements made by individuals and the collective, through the use of innovative techniques, awareness of sustainability, engagement of stakeholders and demonstration of best practice.
+The Brownfield Awards recognise the outstanding achievements made by individuals and the collective, through the use of innovative techniques, awareness of sustainability, engagement of stakeholders and demonstration of best practice.

 Conditions of entry

-Any person or organisation, including those directly involved with the nominated scheme or project, may submit a free entry.
+Any person or organisation, including those directly involved with the nominated scheme or project, may submit an entry.